kiran2023/RKM_API/README.md

 # RKM_API
 A supermarket API with some advanced features for both the user and admin side.

-Technology Used - NodeJS, ExpressJS, MongoDB.
+Technology Used - NodeJS, ExpressJS & MongoDB.

 1. Login/Registration 5.
 Various Product Filtration
 2. Authentication and Authorization 6.
 Perform CRUD operations on products